 I think the key to anything you do is passion and the engine to make people happy when they are traveling.

 What places and activities do you specialize in?

 "I can help people with pretty much everything in Argentina but what I love the most are the travel adventures and lifetime experiences.
 I´m also a big fan of wine and food."

 Please share a unique travel experience you will never forget.

 "I have a lot of experiences, I remember the first time I walked on the Perito Moreno Glacier, I couldn´t believe how small I felt in such an immensity area!
 Or my first visit to the Iguazu Falls where I felt the strength of nature, I couldn´t believe how much water passed through those falls.
 The noise was incredible!

-The past months I visited the Lake District and after a private navigation in a yacht through the Nahuel Huapi Lake, I arrived to an Island where a chef was cooking a very special meal for us and the table was set with wine, The best meal ever with the most stunning views in the middle of nowhere.
+The past months I visited the Lake District and after a private navigation in a yacht through the Nahuel Huapi Lake, I arrived to an Island where a chef was cooking a very special meal for us and the table was set with wine in an amazing spot, The best meal ever with the most stunning views in the middle of nowhere.